Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 Between the three of us, we've got half a D.

-So that's the Triptage Club, Dave.
+So that's the triptage club, Dave.

 Explain to new listeners.

-This is our Hall of Fame.
+This is our Hall of Fame, basically our clubhouse.

 It's a bit of theatre of the mind where people who have been supporting the show on the shoutout level or above for three consecutive years.